All Episodes

 And as I said yesterday, that is what's going to ultimately help make the job of being a cop a lot safer.

-And that the kind of rancor and suspicion that exists right now is alleviated.
+It is in the interests of police officers that their communities trust them and that the kind of rancor and suspicion that exists right now is alleviated.

-In 1963, Dr. Martin Luther King Jr. wrote passionately about the interrelatedness of all communities and states, and about our inescapable network of mutuality tying us in a single garment of destiny.
+In 1963, Dr. Martin Luther King Jr. wrote passionately about the interrelatedness of all communities and states and about our inescapable network of mutuality tying us in a single garment of destiny.

 He spoke of the basic morality of the rule of law, provided that it is applied equally to both the wealthy and the impoverished, both men and women, and yes, the majority and the minority.